OviSarkar62/BloodLife/README.md

 - Create a .env file in the root directory with the following environment variables:

-1. MONGO_URI: The connection string for MongoDB.
+1. DB_URL: The connection string for MongoDB.
 If using MongoDB Atlas, you can find this in the cluster details.

-2. SALT_ROUNDS: A salt value.
+2. JWT_SECRET: A secret value.

 - Start the server: